-Although some people love Surfers Paradise, I don’t.
-If you’re planning a trip to Australia’s east coast, take a few minutes to consider if it’s worth spending your precious time in Surfers Paradise.
-First, let’s be clear that Surfers Paradise is not a destination to avoid.
+So if you’re planning a trip to Australia’s east coast, take a few minutes to consider if it’s worth spending your precious time in Surfers Paradise.
+First, let’s be clear that Surfers Paradise is not a destination to avoid and many people absolutely love it.
+It’s actually one of the most visited places in Australia and I myself regularly go there.
 There is nothing wrong with it – except maybe during Schoolies, the giant end-of-school party.
-If I advise you not to stop there, it’s only because I think there are many better things to do in the Gold Coast region.

 Surfers Paradise… what do these words evoke to you?